Repeated sequence (DNA): Direct and inverted repeats

 While tandem and interspersed repeats are distinguished based on their location in the genome, direct and inverted repeats are distinguished based on the ordering of the nucleotide bases.
 Direct repeats occur when a nucleotide sequence is repeated with the same directionality.
 Inverted repeats occur when a nucleotide sequence is repeated in the inverse direction.
-For example, a direct repeat of "CATCAT" would be another repetition of "CATCAT."
-In contrast, the inverted repeated would be "ATGATG."
-When there are no nucleotides separating the inverted repeat, such as "CATCATATGATG," the sequence is called a palindromic repeat.
+For example, a direct repeat of "CATCAT" would be another repetition of "CATCAT".
+In contrast, the inverted repeated would be "ATGATG".
+When there are no nucleotides separating the inverted repeat, such as "CATCATATGATG", the sequence is called a palindromic repeat.
 Inverted repeats can play structural roles in DNA and RNA by forming stem loops and cruciforms.

+Evolutionary emergence of meiosis

+The evolutionary origin of meiotic sexual reproduction is regarded as a long-standing evolutionary enigma.
+In prokaryotes, lateral gene transfer emerged as an early evolved form of sexual interaction.
+However, repeat sequences in prokaryotic DNA limit the effectiveness of lateral gene transfer at purging deleterious mutations, as well as limiting the accurate repair of DNA damages by homologous recombination.
+Colnoghi et al. proposed that such constraints on the beneficial effects of sexual interaction in prokaryotes favored the evolution of meiotic sex and thus the emergence of eukaryotes.
+It was concluded that the transition to homologous pairing along linear chromosomes that occurs during meiosis was the crucial innovation in meiotic sexual reproduction, and this innovation was instrumental in the evolutionary expansion of eukaryotic genomes that facilitated increased functional and morphological complexity.

 Repeated sequences in human disease

 For humans, some repeated DNA sequences are associated with diseases.
-Specifically, tandem repeat sequences, underlie several human disease conditions, particularly trinucleotide repeat diseases such as Huntington’s disease, fragile X syndrome, several spinocerebellar ataxias, myotonic dystrophy and Friedreich’s ataxia.
+Specifically, tandem repeat sequences, underlie several human disease conditions, particularly trinucleotide repeat diseases such as Huntington's disease, fragile X syndrome, several spinocerebellar ataxias, myotonic dystrophy and Friedreich's ataxia.
 Trinucleotide repeat expansions in the germline over successive generations can lead to increasingly severe manifestations of the disease.
 These trinucleotide repeat expansions may occur through strand slippage during DNA replication or during DNA repair synthesis.
 It has been noted that genes containing pathogenic CAG repeats often encode proteins that themselves have a role in the DNA damage response and that repeat expansions may impair specific DNA repair pathways.
 Faulty repair of DNA damages in repeat sequences may cause further expansion of these sequences, thus setting up a vicious cycle of pathology.